 - separated by waste type and not mixed, for example, please place electrical items in one bag, batteries in another and textiles in another as the items are sent to different places for recycling or reuse

-- items that are in larger bags, such as bin liners and black sacks will not be collected
+- items that are in larger bags, such as bin liners, black sacks and charity bags will not be collected

 - bags cannot be returned and must be weatherproof, such as plastic to help keep the items dry in bad weather

 - items can be placed in smaller bags

 - this service is for Broadland residents only